 We rented a car prior to leaving for Iceland and the picked up the car upon arrival.
 We used the GPS on our iPhones and took off.

 We headed to our first stop, The Blue Lagoon.
 Prior to arriving, I had made reservations for an 8AM visit.
 Kids 2-13 are free, so we only paid for 2 adults and booked the comfort package which includes a towel and drink.
-To read more about the Blue Lagoon, see our post on the Lagoons of Iceland.
+Read more about the Blue Lagoon, and the other hot springs of Iceland.

 The visit was a great kick-off for the trip: relaxing and fun after a night flying in economy.
 Luckily it wasn’t too crowded, perhaps because we were the first visit or maybe because high tourist season was coming to an end.
 After about an hour in the hot lagoon, we showered dressed and headed out.